I’m Jessy. I grew up in the Mojave Desert in a meth lab on the edge of nowhere and writing saved my life.

 I write as if I’m writing into a black hole — as if no one will ever read it.
 Then I post it here.
 It’s not always pretty, but it’s always true.

-This newsletter is where I can share raw, often unglamorous musings on motherhood, pieces from my memoir, essays about navigating the chaos that comes with loving someone who struggles with addiction, and other truths about writing and the human condition.
+This newsletter is where I can share raw, often unglamorous musings on motherhood, pieces from my memoir, essays about navigating the chaos that comes with loving someone who struggles with addiction, and other uncomfortable truths about the human condition.

 I’ve created this Substack in hopes that it will be much more than a newsletter — that it will be a community.
 I’ve spent the last few years building a community on Instagram, but due to the algorithm and caption character limits, I need a new place to share my writing.
 A place that’s unrestricted.